When Greenfield Doesn't Mean Greenfield

 If a single line of code has already been written the project is not greenfield.

 The project has been constrained by prior work.
 You could even argue that it is constrained by legacy code.
-(In which case you should read Michael Feather’s book).
+(See Michael Feather’s book).

-Other developers (not the one applying for the job) have already chosen a programming language, tech stack and mapped out a basic architecture.
-It doesn't matter if it's just a proof of concept because these usually end up in production anyway.
+Previous developers have already chosen a programming language, tech stack and mapped out a basic architecture.
+It doesn't matter if it's just a proof of concept because these tend to end up in production anyway.